 You must understand your product and its benefits thoroughly before moving ahead.
 Next, you must make a list of the product-specific domains that you will target.
-Your time is important and you must not waste it behind domains that are not in line with your product.
-Have a look at your existing customers and your past successful prospects then try and identify common attributes.
+Your time is valuable, and you must not waste it behind areas that are not in line with your product.
+Understand your existing customers, and your past fruitful prospects, then try and identify common attributes.
 You can then move to the next step.

 - Make a target list of prospects

 Once you have identified the product-specific domains, it will become much easier for you to make a list of people from those companies whom you can call.
 You can use popular networking platforms like LinkedIn to figure out the prospects and their companies.
 You can use the several filters the platform offers to zero-in on the opportunity.